fkuhl/pm-http-server/README.md

 response is mere happiness

 ## On return:
-1. Cut down Member to match the fields in pm-http-client and test current version with client.
+1. [done] Cut down Member to match the fields in pm-http-client and test current version with client.
 2. Create generic version of MemberProcessor.
 3. Generalize MemberProcessor to handle Households and Addresses.
 4. Begin building test client with UI.